NicoMuntean/Fractal-Renderer/README.md

 ### Rendering
 The core component of the *Fractal Renderer* is a CPU based [Ray Marching](https://en.wikipedia.org/wiki/Ray_marching) implementation, which allows the approximation of the fractal surface due to an *distance estimator*.
-In the case of the *Mandelbulb* the used distance estimator.
-Optical depth is achieved by employing the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model) in combination with a crude [Ray Tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) implementation to simulate physical shadows. $a=b$
+In the case of the *Mandelbulb* the used distance estimator is of the form:$$a=b$$
+Optical depth is achieved by employing the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_reflection_model) in combination with a crude [Ray Tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)) implementation to simulate physical shadows.

 ## Planned Features